nelvadas/GraalVM-Polyglot-Labs/03/README.md

 "01";2020-03-26;14;3;2;2
 "01";2020-03-27;14;2;0;0
 ```

-The most important column we will be using in this file are `dep, Date, incid_hosp, incid_rea``
+For this lab, we will rely on a set of colums `dep, Date, incid_hosp, incid_rea`
+to plot a line graphs that show the evolution of covid-19 hospitalizations in France since over the time .

 ```bash
 #Download the R script in   03/complete/scripts folder